ruvasqm/blind75/README.md

     Return *the head of the merged linked list*.
 9. Merge k sorted lists

     You are given an array of `k` linked-lists `lists`, each linked-list is sorted in ascending order.

     *Merge all the linked-lists into **one sorted* linked-list and return it*.
+10. Search in rotated sorted array

-10. There is an integer array `nums` sorted in ascending order (with **distinct** values).
+    There is an integer array `nums` sorted in ascending order (with **distinct** values).

     Prior to being passed to your function, `nums` is **possibly rotated** at